 Active duty Air Force officers teach weekly courses at Rutgers.
 In addition, a weekly leadership laboratory is held on either the Princeton or Rutgers campus, depending on the lesson objective.
 Travel between campuses is required.
 AFROTC courses focus on leadership and prepare students for duties and responsibilities as officers in the active duty U.S. Air Force.

 Scholarships and incentive money are available to graduating high school seniors as well as students who are already in college and are offered on a competitive basis.

 Upon graduation, students become commissioned officers with the rank of second lieutenant and serve four years on active duty (10 years for pilots).
 For more information, visit the AFROTC website or the unit site; or, reach the recruiting flight commander at 732-932-7706 or by email at firstname.lastname@example.org.

-The NROTC program provides military education and leadership development for Navy and Marine Corps option students and is open to qualified students of all academic majors.
+The NROTC program provides military education and leadership development for Navy and Marine Corps option students and is open to qualified students.
 Enrolled midshipmen attend NROTC classes and drill at Rutgers and upon successful completion of all requirements and attainment of a baccalaureate-level degree they are commissioned as Ensigns in the Navy or Second Lieutenants in the Marine Corps.
 Applicants selected to receive a four-, three- or two-year scholarships through a highly competitive national selection process, will receive tuition and other financial benefits.
 Students enrolled in the program but without scholarship, compete for approval to continue in the program beyond their sophomore year and for commissioning.